devopscenter/dcUtils/PROCESS_FLOW.md

       is the configs that are personal to the individual developer.
 This is located in the app-name-utils/environments directory in the personal.env file
     - Change directory to the appName-utils/environments directory.
     - Edit the personal.env file and modify the dcUtils variable to point to the location where you cloned the devops.center/dcUtils directory
     - Change to the devops.center dcUtils directory and run deployenv.sh to set up the environment for the application.
     - Modify the docker-compose.yml as necessary
-    - Execute start.sh (possibly will need --customerAppName appName)
+    - Execute start.sh

 #### Clone devops.center dcUtils
 The devops.center application framework is manipulated by the scripts that are found